singingwolfboy/build-a-flask-api/step01/README.rst

     $ virtualenv venv

-When you first create your virtual environment, it is activated for you automatically.
-If you need to re-activate it in the future, use the following
+Once you've created your virtural environment, you'll need to activate it any time you want to use it.
+To activate it, use the following command:
-command:

 .. code-block:: bash

     $ source venv/bin/activate

-For more information about creating and using virtual enviornments, `see the Python documentation on virtual environments`_.
+You'll need to re-activate the virtual environment every time you run a new command line window or tab.
+For more information about creating and using virtual enviornments,
+`see the Python documentation on virtual environments`_.

 Install Flask